mohammad-rowshan/Error-Coefficient-reduced-Polar-PAC-Codes/README.md

-This depository includes two parts:
+This repository includes two parts:

 1) The error coefficient (or the enumeration of minimum weight codeowrs) of Polar Codes in files err_coeff.m and err_coeff_full.m
    The MATLAB function err_coeff(I,N) that returns [d_min,A_dmin] where d_min is the minimum Hamming distance (or minimum weight of non-zero codewords) of the polar code with information ste I (constructed with an specific design SNR) and length N, and A_dmin is the number of minimum wieght codewords.